-Park Fee: $25 per vehicle, valid for 1 day.
-If you plan to visit for multiple days, consider purchasing the Rocky Mountain National Park Annual Pass ($70) or the America the Beautiful Pass ($80 and valid for all of the national parks for one year).
+Park Fee: $25 per vehicle, valid for 1 day. $35 for a weekly pass.
+If you plan to Rocky Mountain National Park along with other national parks, consider purchasing the America the Beautiful Pass ($80 and valid for all of the national parks for one year).

 Get updates on trail closures and park conditions on the national park service website.

 Lake of Glass (on the hiking trail to Sky Pond)

 Where to Stay

 In Rocky Mountain National Park

 If you want to stay in the park, you will be limited to campgrounds.
 There is no lodging inside Rocky Mountain National Park.
 Aspenglen, Moraine Park, and Glacier Basin are the most popular campgrounds and these get reserved well in advance.
 Longs Peak and Timber Creek Campgrounds are easier to get reservations.

 With numerous hotels and restaurants, and a great location near the heart of Rocky Mountain National Park, Estes Park is a great place to stay.